tomgtqq/SDC-P3-Traffic-Sign-Classifier/report.md

 ### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My build 2 network as final model:
+I builded 2 network as final model:

 ##### LeNet with additional 2 layers to improve network ability.